Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 • develop an internal quality assurance process for matching student work with statements (see Section 3.4.1: Internal quality assurance)

-• draft the Statement of Achievement and Statement of Participation, ensuring there is evidence to support all statements.
+• draft Statements of Achievement and Statements of Participation, ensuring there is evidence to support all statements.
 Schools must follow the QCIA writing conventions (see Section 3.3.4: Recording Statements of Achievement and Statements of Participation)

 Term 4 in the final year of senior schooling